MicrosoftDocs/VBA-Docs/api/Access.Application.OpenCurrentDatabase.md

 # Application.OpenCurrentDatabase method (Access)

-You can use the **OpenCurrentDatabase** method to open an existing Microsoft Access database as the current database.
+Use the **OpenCurrentDatabase** method to open an existing Microsoft Access database as the current database.

 ## Syntax